 Table 5 and Figure 3 show the results of simulations where k is varied.
 Recall in our parallelization scheme that the p processes divide the work of computing the k + 1 entries of the gradient vector.
-When $p \ge k$, some processes will be left with no useful work; therefore, these results have been omitted.
-Note that for small k, the run time is too quick to justify parallelization.
-As k increases, the run time drastically increases.
-For a fixed large k such as k = 127, doubling the number of processes p shows a strong halving effect of the wall clock time, which weakens as p approaches k + 1.
-This effect is also reflected in the speedup and efficiency plots.
-The most notable observation is the decrease in run time for k = 127 from about 12.7 min serially, to about 10 s when using all 128 processes.
-Similar results are obtained in Tables 3 and 4 where k is fixed at 127.
-Thus, for large enough problem sizes, adding parallel processes drastically reduces the wall clock time needed to compute MLEs.
+When $p \ge k$ some processes will be left with no useful work; therefore, these results have been omitted.
+Notice that for small k, the run time is too quick to justify parallelization.
+As k increases, run time drastically increases.
+For a fixed large k such as k = 127, doubling the number of processes p shows a strong halving effect of the walltime, which weakens as p approaches k + 1.
+This effect is also reflected in the speedup